timjbruce/reinvent_cvra_bootcamp/README.md

-# AWS Connected Vehicle Reference Architecture Bootcamp
+# AMT303 Deep Dive into the AWS Connected Vehicle Reference Solution Workshop
-During this Bootcamp, we'll take a deep dive into the AWS Connected Vehicle Reference Architecture.
+During this Workshop, we'll take a deep dive into the AWS Connected Vehicle Reference Architecture.
 Attendees will install it, generate trip data from a simulated vehicle, and learn how the data can be accessed with various other AWS services.
-In this bootcamp, we'll access trip data using an Alexa skill.
+In this workshop, we'll access trip data using an Alexa skill.

 > #### Prerequisites
 >We'll assume that you have some basic knowledge of AWS services like IAM, Cloudformation, DynamoDB, S3, IoT, etc., are comfortable using the AWS CLI, and have some knowledge of Python.
 You'll also need to prepare the following for the workshop (can be done in Cloud9 or on your local machine):
 >* Laptop running Windows or MacOS and Google Chrome or Mozilla Firefox (Safari, Internet Explorer, or Microsoft Edge are not recommended)
 >* An AWS account with Administrator Access
 >* The AWS CLI, configured with a user that has Administrator Access ([directions here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html))
 >* Python, Virtualenv, git
 >* a HERE Maps app_code and app_id (register for a free account at [developer.here.com](developer.here.com))
+>* Mapbox Account (you will need the API Key for the IoT Simulator)

 ## Introduction
 This Bootcamp has four main parts as shown below.
-The intent of this Bootcamp is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that they can modify and extended it to fir their scenarios.
+The intent of this Bootcamp is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that they can modify and extended it to for their scenarios.

 1. Deploy the CVRA (15 mins.)
-2. Install the IoT Device Simulator and Generate Trip Data (30 mins.)
+2. Install the IoT Device Simulator
+3. Build the Fleet Management Function
+4. Generate Trip Data (30 mins.)
-3. Deploy the ConnectedCar Alexa Skill (20 mins.)
+5. Deploy the ConnectedCar Alexa Skill (20 mins.)
+6. Build the remote command function
-4. Cleanup (10 mins.)
+7. Cleanup (10 mins.)
-5. Review Ideas for Customization and Enhancement
+8. Review Ideas for Customization and Enhancement

 > If you have established an AWS account within the last 12 months, then this lab will be in the free tier.
-Otherwise, costs are anticipated to be less than $5
+Otherwise, costs are anticipated to be less than $5.
+For the AMT303 workshop we will be providing Credits to covers costs at the end.

 ---